-When Mayne-Nicholls led FIFA's inspection tour of Qatar in September 2010, "walking in the street with high temperatures was really tough and not easy," he said.
+When Mayne-Nicholls led FIFA’s inspection tour of Qatar in September 2010, “walking in the street with high temperatures was really tough,” he said.

-Mayne-Nicholls, Chile's former football chief, recalls only one member of FIFA's executive committee asking him about the heat when he presented his report before the December 2010 vote.
+Mayne-Nicholls, Chile’s former soccer chief, recalls only one member of FIFA’s executive committee asking him about the heat when he presented his report before the December 2010 vote.

 “You heard a lot of rumors that people had taken their decisions (already) and it wouldn’t matter what the report says,” he said.